aki-akaguma/aki-xcat/README.md

 Usage:
   aki-xcat [options] [<file>...]

-this is like a cat, zcat, xzcat and zstdcat. with no <file> or when <file> is -, read standard input. automatic discovery file type: plain, gz, xz and zst.
+this is like a cat, zcat, xzcat, zstdcat and lz4cat. with no <file> or when <file> is -, read standard input. automatic discovery file type: plain, gz, xz, zst and lz4.

 Options:
   -p, --pipe-in <num>   read from pipe <num> [unimplemented]